-Ani All new and continuing students applying for financial assistance must have a cumulative GPA that meets the District's requirements (see following chart) on all credit hours earned from District colleges prior to the semester for which aid is requested.
+- A. All new and continuing students applying for financial assistance must have a cumulative GPA that meets the District's requirements (see following chart) on all credit hours earned from District colleges prior to the semester for which aid is requested. - B. Transfer students from colleges outside the District may be eligible for funding only on a probationary basis (unless an academic transcript is provided to the Financial Aid Office indicating a cumulative GPA of at least 2.0). - C. Each fall and spring semester students must complete both the minimum number of hours from those attempted as well as achieve the Cumulative GPA requirements.
+The following chart states the minimums that all Financial Aid Students must meet:

-which aid is requested.

-B. Transfer students from colleges outside the District may be eligible for funding only on a probationary basis (unless are academic transcript is provided to the Financial Aid Office indicating a cumulative GPA of at least 2.0).

-C. Each fall and spring semester students must complete both the minimum number of hours from those attempted as well as achieve the Cumulative GPA requirements.
-The following chart states the minimums that all Financial Aid amStudents must meet:

-Semester Requirements Cumulative C SPA Requirements Hours Hours Required Attempted bear to Complete Hours Attempted Minimum CGPA Required 12 or more!!!!
-0 to 14 15 to 29 30 to 44 45 or more 1:50 1.70 1.90 2.00
+Semester Requirements Cumulative GPA Requirement

+Hours Attempted Hours Required to Complete Hours Attempted Minimum CGPA Required

+12 or more 9 0 to 14 1.50

+9 to 11 6 15 to 29 1.70

+6 to 8 6 30 to 44 1.90

+5 or less All 45 or more 2.00